Ranch Chicken

 When my son took his first bites of this dinner he said, “This is quadruple thumbs up, Mom!”
 So, this recipe was immediately added to our rotation.

-Ever since we started making our own homemade ranch dressing, my kids have been obsessed with everything ranch.
-I figured marinating chicken in the dressing would be a home run – and it was!
+Ever since we started making our own ranch dressing, my kids have been obsessed with everything ranch.
+I figured marinating chicken in the dressing would be a home run, and it was!

-- It is so versatile.
-You can serve ranch chicken with just about anything, from salads to grains to potatoes.
+Not only is this a kid-friendly dinner, but it’s also really versatile.
+I mean, it tastes great with just about anything, from salads and grains to veggies and potatoes.
 And it’s gluten-free!

 Ingredients

-Here’s what you’ll need to make this easy ranch chicken:
+Here’s what you’ll need to make this simple dinner recipe:

 Substitutions and Variations

-Remove chicken from fridge about 30 minutes before you start grilling, if you can!
-This will help it to come more to room temperature and cook more evenly.
+Remove chicken from fridge about 30 minutes before you start grilling, if possible!
+Room temperature meat cooks more evenly.

-- Preheat your grill to medium heat on ONE side of the grill.
+- Set up your grill for indirect heat cooking.
+This means, heat one side of your grill to medium heat.
 If using a 3 burner grill, heat two elements and leave one unlit.
-When the grill is about 350°F (177°C), place chicken breasts on the heated side for 5 minutes.
+Cook the chicken breasts on the heated side of the grill for 5 minutes.

-- Flip the chicken to the indirect heat side (the unlit side) and continue cooking for 15 more minutes or until the chicken reaches 160°F (71°F).
+- Flip the chicken to the indirect heat side (the unlit side) and continue cooking for 15 more minutes, until the chicken reaches 160°F (71°F).
 Sear the side that has been cooking on the unlit side for 2-3 minutes and then remove from heat.

 Tips for Success